 At the Faculty of Engineering, you can enter some buildings and rooms outside of the normal opening hours by using your UniCard.
 (You can find out more about this in the section Computer Science and Microsystems Engineering Pool Rooms.)
-Access to the Pool Rooms

 • User ID for copy machines